NachoCP/EmotiTuneOT/article/article.md

 This was the prompt used:
 ```
 """
-Think that you are an expert in translating emotions from songs lyrics and names.
+Think that you are an expert in translating emotions from song lyrics and names.
-The songs are going to be on spanish and english but the emotions should be only in English.
+The songs are going to be in Spanish and English but the emotions should be only in English.
 Giving the following song {name} and its lyrics:

 {lyrics}

 Please provide eight emotions that can describe the song separated by a comma, all lower and without any other special character.
-These emotions has been already used for some songs, please avoid to do derivative terms from them such as "betrayal or betrayed"
+These emotions have been already used for some songs, please avoid using derivative terms from them such as "betrayal or betrayed"
 {emotions_used}
 """
 ```